Spinal Tap header

 (MGM, 2000; list $29.98), 5.1 Dolby digital stereo, encoded, letterboxed, DVD, English / Spanish / French

 This enhanced version of TIST includes fresh commentary by the band and a new digital transfer, plus 100 minutes of features such as more than one hour of deleted scenes taken from 30 hours of original negative, a new interview called "Catching Up with Marty DiBergi," the band's February 1984 appearance on the Joe Franklin Show, the original theatrical trailer, four music videos (Hell Hole, Listen to the Flower People, Big Bottom and Gimme Some Money) and six TV spots.
-You can buy the DVD at Amazon, Amazon Canada or Amazon UK.
-Or rent it online; see DVD Rental Guide.
+You can buy the DVD at Amazon or stream it there or at iTunes.

 Criterion DVDThis is Spinal Tap, Criterion Edition